 Particulate Matter (PM) Chemistry: CAMx includes algorithms for inorganic aqueous chemistry (RADM-AQ), inorganic gas-aerosol partitioning (ISORROPIA or EQSAM), and organic gas-aerosol partitioning and oxidation (SOAP or VBS).
 These algorithms use products from the gas-phase mechanisms for the production of sulfate, nitrate, and condensable organic gases.

-Contributions from oceanic dimethyl sulfide (DMS) and elemental species (Fe, Mg, Mn, Ca, K, AI, Si, Ti) are optionally included.
+PM chemistry includes sea salt (NaCl), whereas oceanic dimethyl sulfide (DMS) and elements from soils (Fe, Mg, Mn, Ca, K, Al, Si, Ti) are optionally included.
 CAMx represents the particle mass distribution as two modes, coarse and fine (CF).
-A multi-section size scheme (CMU) may be activated but compatibility with other model components is limited.
 RADM-AQ, ISORROPIA and SOAP can be run with all gas-phase mechanisms, with Plume-in-Grid, and with all Probing Tools.
 EQSAM and VBS are compatible with all gas-phase mechanisms.
-VBS is not currently enabled for Plume-in-Grid, Source Apportionment or Decoupled Direct Method (DDM) Probing Tools; EQSAM is not currently enabled for DDM.
+VBS is not currently enabled for Plume-in-Grid, Source Apportionment or Decoupled Direct Method Probing Tools; EQSAM is not currently enabled for DDM.